The facts that prove Trussonomics was always doomed to fail

 Despite being outlasted in No 10 by a lettuce in a blonde wig - a stunt by the Daily Star Newspaper which challenged her to outstay the vegetable - Ms Truss spent a short time out of the spotlight before returning to the fray.
 She proceeded to lash out at the financial establishment, claiming that her efforts to cut taxes were “sabotaged” by the “administrative state and the deep state”.

-In her book, Ten Years to Save the West, released next week, she will further elaborate on this theme and argue that her humiliating downfall was not of her own making, but actually the fault of the “global left”.
+In her book released on Tuesday, she elaborates on this theme and argues that her humiliating downfall was not of her own making, but actually the fault of the “global left”.

 The Independent spoke to economists about Ms Truss’s economic ideas, why they didn’t work, and if they could make a possible return in the future.